Malpaso Productions: Founding

 When Eastwood agreed to take the role of The Man with No Name in A Fistful of Dollars in 1964, his agent told him that it would be a "bad step" for his career.
 The Dollars Trilogy was surprisingly successful.
-After filming Where Eagles Dare in 1968, Eastwood grew irritated about the money he considered wasted during these big productions.
+After filming Where Eagles Dare in 1968, Eastwood grew annoyed about the money he considered wasted during these big productions.
 He wanted more creative control over his films and decided to form his own production company.
 He thought the choice of "Malpaso" was appropriate.